 Promoters are expected to disclose a valid title to the property and project.
 If a fault is found in the title of the land, you can ask for compensation and there is no limit to the amount of that compensation.

-If you make an advance payment for a project on the basis of any false information provided to you through a prospectus or advertising, then you have the right to request a refund of your money.
+If you make an advance payment for a project based on any false information provided to you through a prospectus or advertising, then you have the right to request a refund of your money.
 And if you want to proceed with the building, the contractor would have to pay a tax, which can be up to 5% of the cost of the house.

-If you make an advance payment for a project on the basis of any false information given to you via a prospectus or advertisement, you have the right to request a refund of your money.
+If you make an advance payment for a project based on any false information given to you via a prospectus or advertisement, you have the right to request a refund of your money.
 And if you choose to continue with the construction, the builder will have to pay a tax that could be up to 5% of the cost of the building.

 Alteration in the plan sanctioned: